Configuration

 });

-Note: if you change class names, the bundled themes will not match.
+If you change class names, the bundled themes will not match.
 Either use theme: null and provide your own CSS, or override only the classes you need and add corresponding CSS rules.

 Output HTML structure